Emotional Intelligence Activities & Exercises

 - Feelings Decks – Innovative Resources has a bundle of card decks, such as Stones Have Feeling Too, The Bears, and Funky Fish Feelings that illustrate a range of emotions.
 Choose a card and discuss the emotions it reflects.
 Alternatively, ask players to choose a card that illustrates how they feel now or how they felt when they woke up this morning.

-- Assertive – Passive – or Aggressive? – One of our LinkedIn group members suggests the following emotional intelligence activities: “If you are exploring emotional intelligence in reference to customer service, I have designed an activity of placing images of individuals displaying various emotions and ask the learners in groups to determine whether the image is assertive, passive or aggressive.
+- Assertive – Passive – or Aggressive? – One of our LinkedIn group members suggests the following emotional intelligence activities: “If you are exploring emotional intelligence in customer service, I have designed an activity of placing images of individuals displaying various emotions and ask the learners in groups to determine whether the image is assertive, passive or aggressive.
 This social learning activity on emotional intelligence can then be developed for customer service agents by asking how that customer would sound via phone, and how they would deal with those particular behaviours.
 It always creates a starting point for looking at customer experience.” ~ Katrina Felgate

 4. Role Play Dealing with Impulsive Reactions

-One trigger of emotional intelligence issues involved the ability to control impulsive reactions.
+One trigger of emotional intelligence issues involves the ability to control impulsive reactions.
 One LinkedIn writer suggested these easy role-play scenarios, which we’ve embellished a little bit.
 For these emotional intelligence activities, feel free to use a scenario below or customize one based on your own experiences.
 First, have participants discuss in groups of 2 or 3, then open the discussion up to the larger group:

 - Hassan brings a Tomato.
 Toni bangs on the tomato, getting herself (and Hassan) dirty.
 How might Toni respond?